sunjh22/CNVPipe/README.md

-# Develop a new CNV calling method - CNVPipe
+# Develop a new CNV calling pipeline - CNVPipe

 Objectives of CNVPipe